 3. Deep umbrella lighting

 A parabolic umbrella has either a white interior or silver interior and is deeper than standard reflective umbrellas.
-I probably use my deep umbrella (Profoto deep white large) in the studio more than any other modifier as either a fill light or a key light.
+I probably use my deep umbrella (Profoto deep white large) in the studio more than any other light modifier as either a fill light or a key light.

 Why use a deep umbrella?